hildatobing/vis-hyppigments/README.md

-# HypPigments | Hyperspectral Pigments interactive visualisation
+# Vis-HypPigments | Hyperspectral Pigments interactive visualisation

 This is the interactive visualisation of a part of the Hyperspectral Pigments Dataset, powered by Streamlit.
 The full dataset is available on Zenodo: https://doi.org/10.5281/zenodo.5592485.